-These classic books have been ignored by filmmakers long enough!
-Here are 7 classic novels that would make fantastic movies or miniseries.
+These classic books aren’t movies yet…but they should be!
+They’ve been ignored by filmmakers long enough!
+Here are 7 underrated classic novels that would make fantastic movies or miniseries.
 Some of these books are better suited to the big screen, others to TV, but all of them need to be filmed!

 Why do filmmakers keep adapting the same classic books over and over, when there’s such a deep well of literature to draw from?
 I can’t help but ask myself that every time I hear there’s a new version of Wuthering Heights or A Christmas Carol.